Information about your Nashville Lawn Care:

 Way to tell which lawn grass you should have #2.

-Seccond in the list of things you should know to pick a grass is are you willing to fertilize?
-Some types of grassses require plenty of fertilizer — ahem Fescue.
-Yes Fescue requires plenty of fertlizer to grow to a healthy thick size and to get that perfect dark green color the crowd loves.
-So if you have Fescue a couple times a year and for some lawns possibly more you will be fertlizing.
+Second in the list of things you should know to pick a grass is are you willing to fertilize?
+Some types of grasses require plenty of fertilizer — ahem Fescue.
+Yes Fescue requires plenty of fertilizer to grow to a healthy thick size and to get that perfect dark green color the crowd loves.
+So if you have Fescue a couple times a year and for some lawns possibly more you will be fertilizing.
 Hey some people find it is worth the trouble because once you have that perfect lawn it is all the neighbors will talk about when they step outside.

 Way to tell which lawn grass you should have #3.